top of page

 THE EXHIBIT:

-The Arts Council of Fayetteville | Cumberland County is proud to announce the opening of its latest exhibit, Unyielding Sonder: Quiet but Multifaceted Voices by Asian/Pacific Islander Artists in the U.S. Curated by the esteemed multi-disciplinary artist, Ray Im, this captivating exhibit showcases the rich and diverse perspectives of Asian/Pacific Islander artists residing in the United States.
+The Arts Council of Fayetteville | Cumberland County was proud to display the exhibit, Unyielding Sonder: Quiet but Multifaceted Voices by Asian/Pacific Islander Artists in the U.S. Curated by the esteemed multi-disciplinary artist, Ray Im, this captivating exhibit showcased the rich and diverse perspectives of Asian/Pacific Islander artists residing in the United States.

 IMG_3412.jpeg